0martinez/philosophers/README.md

---added colors to the prints of the state of the philos to identify each thing in a better way
+--to do: philo num of eats(check the OUT variable ont the philo_handler.c)

---to do: add the num_of_eats feature, work on the leaks and norminette
+         the free of the memmory at the end of the program